BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 \subsection{Inputs}

 \pkg{BPEC} takes two main inputs: the set of mtDNA sequences (in NEXUS format) and the set of coordinates and haplotypes observed in each location.
 Sequences need not be collapsed into unique haplotypes, but labelling of sequences in the NEXUS file and the locations file must be consistent.
-In order to load these two variables into R from two files called \code{Haplotypes.nex} and \code{coordsLocsFile.txt} (for example), the following commands can be used.
-For an example of input files, please see Supplementary materials.
+In order to load these two variables into \proglang{R} from two files called \code{haplotypes.nex} and \code{coordsLocsFile.txt} (for example), the following commands can be used.
+For an example of input files, use the files provided through \code{system.file("haplotypes.nex",package = "BPEC")} and \code{system.file("coordsLocsFile.txt",package = "BPEC")} or see Supplementary materials of the manuscript.

 The sequences can be loaded using the \code{bpec.loadSeq} command.